Christian name: Change of name at baptism

 In the thirtieth of the supposed Arabian Canons of Nicaea: "Of giving only names of Christians in baptism"; but the sermons of St. John Chrysostom assume in many different places that the conferring of a name, presumably at baptism, ought to be regulated by some idea of Christian edification, and he implies that such had been the practice of earlier generations.
 For example, he says: "When it comes to giving the infant a name, caring not to call it after the saints, as the ancients at first did, people light lamps and give them names and so name the child after the one which continues burning the longest, from thence conjecturing that he will live a long time" (Hom. in Cor., xii, 13).

 Similarly he commends the practice of the parents of Antioch in calling their children after the martyr Meletius (P.G.
 50, 515) and urges his hearers not to give their children the first name that occurs, nor to seek to gratify fathers or grandfathers or other family connections by giving their names, but rather to choose the names of holy men conspicuous for virtue and for their courage before God (P.G.
 53, 179).
 There are other historic examples of such a change of name in adult converts.

 Socrates (Hist.
-Eccl., VII, xxi) wrote of Athenais who married the Emperor Theodosius the Younger, and who previously to marriage was baptized (AD 421) receiving the name Eudoxia.
+Eccl., VII, xxi) wrote of Athenais who married the Emperor Theodosius II, and who previously to marriage was baptized (AD 421) receiving the name Eudoxia.

-Bede wrote that King Caedwalla went to Rome and was baptized by the Pope Sergius who gave him the name of Peter.
+Bede wrote that King Cædwalla went to Rome and was baptized by the Pope Sergius I who gave him the name of Peter.
 Dying soon afterwards he was buried in Rome and his epitaph beginning Hic depositus est Caedwalla qui est Petrus was pointed out (Bede, "Hist.
 Eccl.", V, vii).